leaxcx/blender-vmf-export/README.md

      These are the ones that are supported now!
   2. Map still should be properly sealed!
 You're still making a Source Engine map!
   3. Making sky is still recommended to do in Hammer Editor, because there's no such a thing (yet) as "Make Hollow" function.
   4. Map should be made out of convex shapes!
-Unfortunately, what you're doing in Blender is still limited by BSP (Binary Space Partition) limits.
+Unfortunately, what you're doing in Blender is still limited by BSP limits.
-  5. Automatically, sky texture is set to "sky_day01_01" you can change it at line 27.
+  5. Automatically, sky texture is set to "sky_day01_01" you should change it by hand in Hammer (soon).
+  6. Checkmark "Rename Objects to IDs" automatically names brushes as "brush_1", "brush_2", "brush_3", etc...
+Not nessesary, but i find it generally easier to manipulate geometry when it's sorted.

 In repository, there's a folder called "entities", at this point, there's only one there "info_player_start".
 It is a 1:1 scale reference model that allows you to easily scale your map to an actual Source Engine scale system.